turkerkiv/http-server-from-scratch/readme.md

 {"message": "Hello from API!"}
 ```

+## Customize
 To add route as you wish, go to `router.c`, add routes there and also prepare function to handle that route.
 I added 4 routes to test:
 - / GET
 - /user GET
 - /users GET
 - /api/hello POST
+The controller folder contains handler functions of routes.
+You can put there as you create more routes.
+The static folder contains static files to serve.